we3lab/wwtp-energy-tariffs/README.md

 -	County: county where the facility is located, e.g. “Onondaga”
 -	State: two-letter code for the state where the facility is located, e.g. “NY”
 -	Has Cogen: whether the facility has co-generation capabilities (regardless of whether or not they are operating).
 Either “Yes” or “No”
--	Est. Electricity Demand (MW): estimated maximum electricity demand in MW.
+-	Est. Energy Demand (MW): estimated maximum electricity demand in MW.
 Calculated by multiplying the flow rate from the CWNS dataset by a typical energy intensity of wastewater treatment
+-	Est. Electric Grid Demand (MW): estimated maximum natural gas demand in MW.
+Either equal to or half of Est. Energy Demand depending on whether or not a facility has co-generation.
--	Est. Gas Demand (therms/hr): estimated maximum natural gas demand in therms/hr.
+-	Est. Natural Gas Demand (therms/hr): estimated maximum natural gas demand in therms/hr.
 If a facility had co-generation, it was estimated that 50% of its electricity is produced by co-generation using a standard biogas mixture.
 If a facility did not have co-generation, gas demand was assumed to be zero.
 -	Electric Utility: electric utility, e.g. “National Grid”
 -	Gas Utility: natural gas utility, e.g. “National Grid”

--	Electric URL: URL where the authors obtained electricity rate tariffs
--	Gas URL: URL where the authors obtained natural gas rate tariffs The data on flow rate, city, state, and county was obtained by merging the CWNS [Data Citation 1] with previously described procedure for determining if a facility has CHP.
+The data on flow rate, city, state, and county was obtained by merging the CWNS [Data Citation 1] with previously described procedure for determining if a facility has CHP.
 Description of utility service areas were used to determine the correct utility for each municipality Whenever possible static URLs were used, but that was not always feasible.
 In those cases, the tariffs may have been updated since 2021 and the online information may no longer match the dataset.

 ## Billing Data